I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschemacapabilities2-getparameterdefinition.md

 <p>The <b>GetParameterDefinition</b> method returns an <b>HRESULT</b> value.
 If the property call was not successful, it returns the appropriate <b>HRESULT</b> error code.</p>

 ## -remarks
 <p>To be consistent with <a href="print.iprintschemacapabilities_getfeature">IPrintSchemaCapabilities::GetFeature</a>, the <b>GetParameterDefinition</b> method works for any &lt;psf:ParameterDef&gt; element that is defined in the public keyword namespaces.
 The <b>GetParameterDefinition</b> method also works for any IHV-defined  private keyword namespace that uses  either the StringParamType or the IntegerParamType data type.</p>

 <p>When you use the &lt;psf:ParameterDef&gt; element with the QNameParamType or the DecimalParamType data type, <b>GetParameterDefinition</b> will return HRESULT_FROM_WIN32 (ERROR_NOT_SUPPORTED).</p>

-<p>For more information about the data types that you can use with the &lt;psf:ParameterDef&gt; element, see section 2.1.3.1 of the <a href="http://msdn.microsoft.com/en-us/library/windows/hardware/gg463385.aspx">Print Schema Specification</a>.</p>

-<p>To be consistent with <a href="print.iprintschemacapabilities_getfeature">IPrintSchemaCapabilities::GetFeature</a>, the <b>GetParameterDefinition</b> method works for any &lt;psf:ParameterDef&gt; element that is defined in the public keyword namespaces.
-The <b>GetParameterDefinition</b> method also works for any IHV-defined  private keyword namespace that uses  either the StringParamType or the IntegerParamType data type.</p>

-<p>When you use the &lt;psf:ParameterDef&gt; element with the QNameParamType or the DecimalParamType data type, <b>GetParameterDefinition</b> will return HRESULT_FROM_WIN32 (ERROR_NOT_SUPPORTED).</p>